-On a relative basis, the fund outperformed the index in December.
-This was largely due to our short US duration positioning which added value as rates edged higher during the course of the month.
+On a relative basis, the fund outperformed the index in January as our short US duration positioning protected the portfolio from rising yields.

 The Fund invests primarily in debt securities of governments and corporate issuers organised. headquartered or having their primary business operations in Asia.